Get an API key

 Make your first API call

 Below is an example of an API call to the chat completion endpoint.
 It completes a single-turn chat completion, where the user provides a message and the AI assistant generates a response.
-The request is non-streaming and waits until the response is complete before returning.
+The request is non-streaming and waits until the response is complete before returning.choices

 array.
 The message.content